hbradio/portfolio/content/resume.md

 I co-founded an online social learning platform where students write code for robots.

 * Develop services in Python 3 (Django) and Go and our UI using React+Redux, Material-UI
-* Architect our infrastructure using AWS Lambda, Docker, AWS ECS / Fargate, Cloudformation
-* Set up CI/CD with TravisCI and GitHub Actions
+* Architect our infrastructure using AWS Lambda, Docker, AWS ECS / Fargate, Cloudformation.
+Set up CI/CD with TravisCI and GitHub Actions

 ### Electrical Engineer + Firmware Engineer, [Indesign LLC](https://indesign-llc.com/)
 *2012-2017*